-Examples: After drawing 1 card, you play the Draw 4 New Rule.
-Now the rules require you to Draw 4 cards on each turn, but since you only took 1 card before, you must immediately draw 3 more cards.
-The next player draws 4 cards.
-He plays the Draw 2 which changes the rules again, but he draws no more, having already gotten (at least) 2 cards.
+Examples: After drawing 1 card, you play the New Rule Draw 4.
+Now you need to have drawn 4 cards on your turn, but you've only drawn 1, so you draw 3 more.
+The next player draws 4 cards and plays the New Rule Draw 2.
+He has already drawn that many, so he draws no more.
 Since Draw 2 contradicts Draw 4, the Draw 4 is discarded.

 GOAL: To play a Goal place it face up in the center of the table, discarding the previous Goal (if any).
 The game begins with no Goal in play, so no one can win until one is played.
-The Goal applies to everyone; as soon as someone meets these conditions, they win!
-(Even if it's someone else's turn!)
+The Goal applies to everyone; as soon as someone meets these conditions, they win (even if it's someone else's turn)!

-KEPER: To play a Keeper take it out of your hand and place it on the table in front of you, face up.
+KEEPER: To play a Keeper, take it out of your hand and place it on the table in front of you, face up.
 Most Goals require you to have a particular pair of Keepers, so playing a Keeper is always a good thing.
 If a Keeper has a special power, you must have the card on the table in front of you in order to make use of the power.
-You must first play a Keeper before using a Keeper's power.
+You must play the Keeper in order to use it.

 ACTION: Actions are used once and discarded.
 Just do whatever the card says, then place it on the discard pile.
 Actions can sometimes cause major chaos, and yet at other times, have no effect at all.
-Note that while some Actions may cause additional cards to be played, everything that happens as a result of an Action card is considered part of one "play."
+Note that while some

+Actions may cause additional cards to be played, everything that happens as a result of an Action card is considered part of one "play."

 Examples: If you play the Action called Draw 2 and Use 'em you will immediately draw two cards and play them both.
-If one of those cards is Draw 3, Play 2 of them you'd keep going, drawing three more cards, playing two cards and discarding the third.
+If one of those cards is Draw 3, Play 2 of Them you'd keep going.
 All of this activity would be counted as the playing of just one card.

-CREPER: Unlike Keepers, which are things you want because they help you win, Creepers are undesirable cards which often prevent you from winning.
+CREEPER: Unlike Keepers, which are things you want because they help you win, Creepers are undesirable cards which often prevent you from winning.
 Creepers are kept on the table in front of you in the same area as your Keepers.